-Aloe is a plant-based therapy that some people use to treat some side effects of cancer and its treatment.
-There is not enough reliable evidence that it works.
+Aloe is a plant-based therapy that some people use to treat side effects affecting the skin caused by cancer and its treatment.
+There is not enough reliable evidence to be sure that it works.

 - Aloe is a plant that looks like a cactus, the most well-known species is aloe vera.